axoloti/axoloti/doc/userguide.md

 - Bring up the object search window ( space/N)
 - Enter the patch filename in the object selector (without .axs extension), prefixed by "./"

-If you want to modify the sub patch
+If you want to modify the sub patch:

 - In the main patch, select the sub patch object
 - select "edit object definition" in the object popup menu